amfairley/nunisi/TESTING.md

 CSS validation was completed using the [W3C Jigsaw CSS validator](https://jigsaw.w3.org/css-validator/).
 It showed no errors in the CSS code.

 ### JavaScript Validation
-The custom JavaScript code was testing using the JavaScript linter [JSLint](https://www.jslint.com/).
+The custom JavaScript code was testing using the JavaScript linter [JSLint](https://www.jslint.com/) with no errors across the entirity of the written JavaScript code.

 **Base template**<br>
 - The base.js file was copied into the linter and the postload JavaScript at the bottom of base.html was added to this for the purpose of validation.